Boston Marriage Counseling Therapy

 It's an interesting question, isn't it?
-It's called "The Miracle Question" and it's often used to help new marriage counseling clients, like you, determine what you really want (and need) to change in your life and marriage.
-One more question:
+It's called, "The Miracle Question" and therapists often use it to help new marriage counseling clients, like you, determine what they really want (and need) to change in their life and marriage.

-However, what the marriage counselors at Thrive Boston have found (after helping literally thousands of couples improve their relationships and marriages) is that once you identify the core and specific problems in your marital relationship, and also identify clearly what you want your marriage to be, it is often very possible to draw a line between where your marriage is right now and where you want your marriage to be.
+The marriage counselors at Thrive Boston have found (after helping literally thousands of couples improve their relationships and marriages) that once couples identify the core and specific problems in their marital relationship and also identify what they want their marriage to be, it is often very possible to draw a line between where they are right now and where they want to be.